Arunpandiyan-12/SpamBlocker/README.md

 3. Run the notebook cells to execute the code and train the model on the "email.csv" dataset.

-[Provide any additional instructions or information required to run the notebook, such as data preprocessing steps or parameter tuning.]

 4. Once the model is trained, you can use it to make predictions on new email data or evaluate its performance using evaluation metrics such as accuracy, precision, recall, or F1-score.